Stroke recovery and Sound Therapy

 Rev. Sarsha Carpenter BSc (psych) - Read More

 Until about 20 years ago, the generally accepted position of science for the past 400 years was that the brain could not change or recover.
-It was viewed much a like a machine with specialised parts, and was thought that if a particular part was damaged, that area of functioning was lost for good.
+It was viewed much a like a machine with specialized parts and was thought that if a particular part was damaged, that area of functioning was lost for good.

 Then these views were radically altered by the discovery of neuroplasticity.
 Equipped with tools to observe the microscopic actions of the living brain, these new scientists observed that the brain changes itself in the process of working.
 The brain is constantly building new connections among its neurons.
 It was also discovered that actively and intensively stimulating the thoughts and the sensory pathways can increase this rebuilding, even to the point of enabling patients to recover lost abilities after a stroke.
 While much of this therapy requires intensive input, support and self-discipline, Sound Therapy offers a very effective method for stroke recovery which is practically effortless.